legionmusic/music/README.md

-Just want to submit some music files to download later.
+Just want to submit some music files to download later (this is my collection).
+There different types of music, different singers, different languages.